2018–19 Azerbaijan Premier League

 The 2018–19 Azerbaijan Premier League was the 27th season of the Azerbaijan Premier League.
-It was won by defending champions Qarabağ.
+It was won by the defending champions Qarabağ, for their sixth consecutive championship title.
 The season began on 11 August 2018.

 The winner of the league this season earned a spot in the first qualifying round of the 2019–20 Champions League, and the second and third placed clubs earned a place in the first qualifying round of the 2019–20 Europa League.

 Teams

 Kapaz was relegated at the conclusion of the previous season.
-Sabah were promoted and will participate in the Premier League this season.
+Sabah were promoted and participated in the Premier League this season.